MITLibraries/docker-matomo/docs/HowTos/HOWTO-premium-plugins.md

 This needs to be done once on each of the stage & prod instances of Matomo.

+**Note**: It is possible to add the license key to the Dev1 instance of Matomo for a short period of time for testing a new premium plugin without breaking either the Stage or Prod instances of Matomo.
+This is useful for the initial test of a new premium plugin.

 #### 2. Install the plugin files

+First, download the plugin source files from shop.matomo.org (use the username/password in the "Matomo Plugins" secret in LastPass to log in).
+Once the .zip files are downloaded, expand them and save them in the `files/` folder in this repository.

+Second, update the [Dockerfile](../../Dockerfile) with a new `COPY` command to copy the the plugin files to the correct directory in the image.

 In this phase, the files are installed in the container **but** no changes are made to the `config.ini.php` file.
 This will **not** activate the plugins, it will just make them visible in the UI.